lilianweng/lil-log/_posts/2018-10-13-flow-based-deep-generative-models.md

 {: style="width: 75%;" class="center"}
 *Fig. 5.
 Demonstration of how MADE works in a three-layer feed-forward neural network.
 (Image source: [Germain et al., 2015](https://arxiv.org/abs/1502.03509))*

 To zero out some connections between layers, we can simply element-wise multiply every weight matrix by a binary mask matrix.
-Each hidden node is assigned with a random “connectivity integer” between 1 and D-1; the assigned value for the $$k$$-th unit in the $$l$$-th layer is denoted by $$m^l_k$$.
+Each hidden node is assigned with a random "connectivity integer" between 1 and D-1; the assigned value for the $$k$$-th unit in the $$l$$-th layer is denoted by $$m^l_k$$.
 The binary mask matrix is determined by element-wise comparing values of two nodes in two layers.

 $$
 \begin{aligned}